 The great news is that, here at Noggins & Binkles, not only are all of our beautiful cat collars fitted with breakaway safety buckles but the collars are also fully adjustable between 17 cm and 27 cm.
 This means that our collars will be suitable for the vast majority of cat breeds.
-However, if your furry friend requires a different size, then it is just a question of contacting us at firstname.lastname@example.org and we will be able to make a custom size cat collar for your cat.
-Its worth mentioning that we also recommend that you attach a personalised cat ID tag to your cat's collar for additional safety and secuity.
+However, if your furry friend requires a different size, then it is just a question of contacting us at email@example.com and we will be able to make a custom size cat collar for your cat.
+It's worth mentioning that we also recommend that you attach a personalised cat ID tag to your cat's collar for additional safety and security.
 You can find out why in this post.

 Binkles wearing his properly fitted silver breakaway safety cat collar in Pinatex